 YAML Template

-This template demonstrates a typical Gromet YAML config with detailed inline comments explaining each field and option.
+This template demonstrates a typical Gromet YAML config.

 script_name: "Excel Invoice Merger"